Ashutosh-patidar47/Task-Management-System/README.md

     -> start the server and mysql

-    -> open phpmyadmin create the create the tables
+    -> open phpmyadmin create  the tables

     -> open chrome type the url localhost/taskmanger